 A haunting in Venice is directed by Kenneth Brana and stars him in his third outing as the famed detective Hercule Poirot in post-world War II.

-Venice Poirot now retired and living in his own Exile reluctantly attends a seance but when one of the guests is murdered.
+Reluctantly, Venice Poirot, who is now retired and living in exile, goes to a seance when one of the attendees is killed.

 Our Story Of "A haunting in Venice"

-that it might not get for everyone else but on the flip side of that coin because I love the horror genre so much I'm going to be looking at this with a somewhat stricter eye and I'm going to be looking at the scares and the way they're set up.
+that it might not appeal to everyone else, but on the other hand, because I adore the horror genre so much, I'll be seeing this with a somewhat more critical eye and focusing on the scares and how they're built up.

 he really is the reason to watch all three of them but just like with the previous two he's assembled another excellent cast Michelle yo being a standout she's terrific in the Seance scene and I've seen a lot of seances in movies and this one has a very unique way of approaching it particularly in the camera work but also in Michelle yo she's fantastic during that sequence.

-Tina Fey gets a chance to do something totally different here in a completely non-comedic role she plays an author who sees the chance to write a non-fiction book about all of this the majority of the action this time around takes place entirely inside this house granted it's a massive gigantic house.
+Tina Fey gets a chance to do something totally different here in a completely non-comedic role she plays an author who sees the chance to write a non-fiction book about Given that it's a large, enormous house, the bulk of the action this time around occurs totally inside of it.

 because I can't remember what the film was but I'm pretty sure it was a PG-13 movie and there were a lot of teenagers there and the entire first half of this trailer is set up like it's a Conjuring Universe movie or something like.